Barry Alvarez: Early life

-Alvarez was born and raised in Langeloth, Pennsylvania, where his family settled after his grandparents immigrated to the United States from Spain.
+Alvarez was born and raised in Langeloth, Pennsylvania, where his family settled after his grandparents emigrated to the United States from Spain.
 He graduated from Burgettstown Union High School in Burgettstown, Pennsylvania, and is a graduate of the University of Nebraska–Lincoln, where he played linebacker from 1966 to 1968 under Bob Devaney, who became one of his major coaching influences along with Hayden Fry and Lou Holtz.
 Alvarez intercepted a pass in a game played between the Cornhuskers and the Badgers in Madison.
 Alvarez was an assistant coach in charge of the defense at Lincoln Northeast High School football team in Lincoln, Nebraska where his undefeated team won the City Championship, Trans-Nebraska Championship and were Co-Champions for the State of Nebraska, Class 'A' in 1972.
 The team also won the I-80 Conference Championship Trophy, the Omaha World-Herald Merit Award and the Lincoln Journal and Star State Class 'A' Football Champion Award.
 They have just celebrated their 50th Anniversary, on 23 September 2022, of that monumental event in which no team has matched that record in 50-years at the school.
 During that year his team played against and beat the Southeast Knights football team, coached by Frank Solich.
 Alvarez later became a head coach at Lexington High School in Lexington, Nebraska and then Mason City High School in Mason City, Iowa where the Mohawks won the 1978 class 4A state title, 15–13, over Dubuque Hempstead before becoming an assistant coach at University of Iowa and then at the University of Notre Dame.

 From 1979 to 1986 at Iowa, Alvarez would coach linebackers such as Leven Weiss, Todd Simonsen, Mel Cole, James Erb, Jonathan Hayes, and Larry Station.

 In 1987, Alvarez would coach linebacker Wes Pritchett.
 In 1988, he led the defense of a Notre Dame team that finished 12–0 as national champions.
 They finished 3rd in points allowed on the season.
 The players he coached that year included DL Jeff Alm, LB Frank Stams, and DB Todd Lyght.
 In 1989, the Notre Dame defense finished 9th in points allowed and the team finished 12–1.